This Broccoli, Bean, and Cheese Vegetarian Calzone is comforting, filling, and fast!

 - Divide the dough into two or three smaller portions to create mini hand-held calzones

-- Use another type of pesto such as spinach pesto, arugula pesto, or butternut squash and sage pesto to change up the flavor
+- Use marinara or another type of pesto such as spinach pesto, arugula pesto, or butternut squash and sage pesto to change up the flavor

 - Throw in a few cloves of roasted garlic

-- Swap the beans for cooked, cubed chicken
+- Meat eaters can swap the beans for cooked, cubed chicken

 - Bake the filling inside a few hollowed out tomatoes to make it gluten-free